 Treatment of infectious diseases is dependent upon their correct diagnosis.
-Antigen-antibody reactions are techniques using which antigens and antibodies are measured.
-Among these antigen-antibody reactions, serological reactions are in vitro reactions that are most popular methods for diagnosis of diseases and for identification of antigens and antibodies.
+Antigen-antibody reactions are techniques in which we measure antigens and antibodies.
+Among these antigen-antibody reactions, serological reactions are in vitro reactions that are the most popular methods for diagnosis of diseases and for identification of antigens and antibodies.
 Precipitation reactions and agglutination reactions are some of the common examples of these serological reactions.
-There are differences in these tests that will be explained in this article.
+There is some differences between precipitation and agglutination reactions, which we will explain in this article.

-Mixing of antibodies with their matching antigens on a surface such as animal cell, erythrocytes, or bacteria results in antibodies cross linking the particles forming visible clumps.
+Mixing of antibodies with their matching antigens on a surface such as animal cell, erythrocytes, or bacteria results in antibodies cross-linking the particles forming visible clumps.
 This reaction is termed as agglutination.
 This serological reaction is very similar to precipitation reaction though both are highly specific depending upon specific antibody and antigen pair.
-The main difference between these two serological reactions pertains to the size of antigens.
-In the case of precipitation, antigens are soluble molecules while in the case of agglutination; antigens are large, insoluble molecules.
+Therefore, agglutination reactions are the reaction between antibody and antigen that result in visible clumping.
+These antibodies are what we call as “agglutinins”.
+More importantly, an excess of antibody inhibits the agglutination reaction.

-Another difference between precipitation and agglutination is that agglutination reaction is more sensitive than precipitation reaction because a lot of soluble antigens and antibody molecules are required to form a visible precipitation reaction.
-However, it is possible to make a precipitation reaction sensitive by converting it into agglutination reaction.
-This can be achieved by attaching soluble antigens to large, inert carriers such as erythrocytes or latex beads.
-In clinical medicine, agglutination reactions have many applications.
+Furthermore, in clinical medicine, agglutination reactions have many applications.
 They can be used to type blood cells for transfusion, for identification of bacterial cultures and to detect the presence of a specific antibody in the serum of the patient.
 Agglutination is primary used to check if a patient has a bacterial infection or not.